Skip to main content

 For \(x=0\text{,}\) the existence of a unique root is trivial.

-Let \(f \colon (0,\infty) \to (0,\infty)\) be defined by \(f(y) \coloneqq y^n\text{.}\) The function \(f\) is continuously differentiable and \(f'(y) = ny^{n-1}\text{,}\) see Exercise 4.1.3.
+Let \(f \colon (0,\infty) \to (0,\infty)\) be defined by \(f(y) \coloneqq y^n\text{.}\) The function \(f\) is continuously differentiable, and \(f'(y) = ny^{n-1}\text{,}\) see Exercise 4.1.3.
 For \(y > 0\text{,}\) the derivative \(f'\) is strictly positive, and so again by Proposition 4.2.8, \(f\) is strictly increasing (this can also be proved directly) and hence injective.
 Suppose \(M\) and \(\epsilon\) are such that \(M > 1\) and \(1 > \epsilon > 0\text{.}\) Then \(f(M) = M^n \geq M\) and \(f(\epsilon) = \epsilon^n \leq \epsilon\text{.}\) For every \(x\) with \(\epsilon < x < M\text{,}\) we have, by the intermediate value theorem, that \(x \in f\bigl( [\epsilon,M] \bigr) \subset f\bigl( (0,\infty) \bigr)\text{.}\) As \(M\) and \(\epsilon\) were arbitrary, \(f\) is onto \((0,\infty)\text{,}\) and hence \(f\) is bijective.
 Let \(g\) be the inverse of \(f\text{,}\) and we obtain the existence and uniqueness of positive \(n\)th roots.
 Lemma 4.4.1 says that \(g\) has a continuous derivative and \(g'(x) = \frac{1}{f'\left(\vphantom{1^1_1}g(x)\right)} = \frac{1}{n {(x^{1/n})}^{n-1}}\text{.}\)

 Example 4.4.4.

-The corollary provides a good example of where the inverse function theorem gives us an interval smaller than \((a,b)\text{.}\) Take \(f \colon \R \to \R\) defined by \(f(x) \coloneqq x^2\text{.}\) Then \(f'(x_0) \not= 0\) as long as \(x_0 \not= 0\text{.}\) If \(x_0 > 0\text{,}\) we can take \(I=(0,\infty)\text{,}\) but no larger.
+The corollary provides a good example of where the inverse function theorem gives us an interval smaller than \((a,b)\text{.}\) Take \(f \colon \R \to \R\) defined by \(f(x) \coloneqq x^2\text{.}\) Then \(f'(x_0) \neq 0\) as long as \(x_0 \neq 0\text{.}\) If \(x_0 > 0\text{,}\) we can take \(I=(0,\infty)\text{,}\) but no larger.

 Example 4.4.5.

-Another useful example is \(f(x) \coloneqq x^3\text{.}\) The function \(f \colon \R \to \R\) is one-to-one and onto, so \(f^{-1}(y) = y^{1/3}\) exists on the entire real line including zero and negative \(y\text{.}\) The function \(f\) has a continuous derivative, but \(f^{-1}\) has no derivative at the origin.
-The point is that \(f'(0) = 0\text{.}\) See Figure 4.11 for a graph, notice the vertical tangent on the cube root at the origin.
+Another useful example is \(f(x) \coloneqq x^3\text{.}\) The function \(f \colon \R \to \R\) is one-to-one and onto, so \(f^{-1}(y) = y^{1/3}\) exists on the entire real line, including zero and negative \(y\text{.}\) The function \(f\) has a continuous derivative, but \(f^{-1}\) has no derivative at the origin.
+The point is that \(f'(0) = 0\text{.}\) See Figure 4.11 for a graph.
+Notice the vertical tangent on the cube root at the origin.
 See also Exercise 4.4.4.

 Figure 4.11.
 Graphs of \(x^3\) and \(x^{1/3}\text{.}\)